Performance-Based Earned Value

 Two issues require your attention.

-1. Initiate process to terminate DFARS Earned Value Management System (EVMS) clause.
+1. Initiate the process to terminate the DFARS Earned Value Management System (EVMS) clause in accordance with the EIA 748 guidelines.

-2. Obtain benefits of digital engineering (DE) ecosystem ASAP.
+2. Obtain the benefits of the digital engineering (DE) ecosystem ASAP.

-Remove an obstacle to institutionalizing “going digital including program management,” a goal that was established by Gen. Duke Richardson and myself when he was with SAF/AQ in 2022.
+By doing so, we can remove an obstacle to institutionalizing 'going digital, including program management,' a goal established by Gen. Duke Richardson and myself during his tenure with SAF/AQ in 2022, which aligns with the ANSI EIA Standard 748.

 11/4/25

-A non-value-added layer of bureaucracy that should be eliminated is the DCMA org. that reviews compliance with the earned value management system (EVMS) business process per the EVMS standard, EIA-748.
+A non-value-added layer of bureaucracy that should be eliminated is the DCMA organization that reviews compliance with the earned value management system (EVMS) business process according to the EIA-748 guidelines, which are part of the ANSI EIA standard 748.

-Elimination of the driving DFARS EVMS clause will require statutory authority and a revision to OMB policy.
-Please include DoW’s intent to obtain such authority and policy revision in the final memo, "Transforming the Warfighting Acquisition System to Accelerate Fielding of Capabilities.”
+Eliminating the driving DFARS EVMS clause will require statutory authority and a revision to OMB policy.
+Please include DoW’s intent to obtain such authority and policy revision in the final memo, 'Transforming the Warfighting Acquisition System to Accelerate Fielding of Capabilities.'

 11/7/25

 Go beyond preparing options to cease compliance-focused training at DAU.
-Go the whole 9 yards and take actions to terminate EVMS compliance reviews that were in my letter to PTDO OUSD(A&S) Morani, Subj: Further Reduction in Scope of DCMA EVMS Compliance Reviews – Surveillance, dated March 18, 2025.
+Go the whole 9 yards and take actions to terminate EVMS compliance reviews that were outlined in my letter to PTDO OUSD(A&S) Morani, Subj: Further Reduction in Scope of DCMA EVMS Compliance Reviews – Surveillance, dated March 18, 2025, which also aligns with the ANSI EIA Standard 748 and the EIA 748 guidelines.

 11/9/25

 Amend S. 5618 to apply the EVMS exemption to all contractors.
-Support DOW objectives in the Acquisition Transformation Strategy to measure progress by providing real-time and continuous access to program performance data, leverage authoritative data sources, and automated reporting, and outcome focused metrics.
+Support DOW objectives in the Acquisition Transformation Strategy to measure progress by providing real-time and continuous access to program performance data, leveraging authoritative data sources, and automated reporting, while adhering to the EIA 748 guidelines.
+This approach ensures that outcome-focused metrics align with the ANSI EIA Standard 748.

 Shortcomings of EIA-748